gomezalberto/pretus/src/Plugins/README.md

 It is **crucial** that the same python version is used throughout.
 We recommend using a environment installation such as conda for the purpose.
 The python include and binary should be the same used for pybind11 too.

+When configuring/generating in CMake, some warning or errors might appear.
+Do not ignore python related warnings since they may prevent proper execution.
+For example, you may get a zlib error saying:

+*runtime library [libz.so.1] in /usr/lib/x86_64-linux-gnu may be hidden by files in [folder]/miniconda3/lib*

+In that case, find the CMake entry for libz and replace it by the miniconda version.